drhenner/ror_ecommerce/README.md

 If installing rMagick on OS X 10.8 and using Homebrew to install ImageMagick, you will need to symlink across some files or rMagick will not be able to build.

-Do the following in the case of a Homewbrew installed ImageMagick:
+Do the following in the case of a Homebrew installed ImageMagick(and homebrew had issues):

     * cd /usr/local/Cellar/imagemagick/6.8.0-10/lib
     * ln -s libMagick++-Q16.7.dylib   libMagick++.dylib